The Arksen MIG 130 is a popular welder on many online stores.

 The flux within the core of the wire releases compounds that when heated creates the shielding gas around the weld pool as the wire is consumed into the weld.

-Similar to the Forney Easy Weld 29901 welder, which is also flux core only, more expensive, yes, and can also be bought as a welding kit.
+Similar to the Forney Easy Weld 29901 welder.
+Which is also flux core only.
+More expensive – yes.
+And you can has a welding kit.
 You’ll find a popular article on the Forney 299 which, you can find here on the site.

 Aimed at DIY hobbyists the Arksen 130 MIG welder is for those who want to weld mild steel, say in metal furniture, for light car repairs and general light welding around the home and barn.